sean-birmingham/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  I've learned a lot about Express Router and Express Middleware this week.
+Express Router is great for simplifying the architecture of your servers by keeping things organized and clean.
+Express Middleware is great for D.R.Y. code.

 - [ ] Describe Middleware?

+      Middleware functions are functions that have access to the request object, the response object, and the next function in the application's request-response cycle.
+Most code we write, including route handlers, is middleware.

 - [ ] Describe a Resource?

+  Resources are the things an application cares about.
+They can be users, products, orders, clients, or returns.

 - [ ] What can the API return to help clients know if a request was successful?

+      A response status of 200 OK communicates to the client that their request was successful.

 - [ ] How can we partition our application into sub-applications?

+       You can use Express Router to partition your application into a sub-application.

 ## Minimum Viable Product